utmostgames/fog-crawl/README.md

 # How to use:
 * The base version is here https://utmostgames.github.io/ but it doesn't have YOUR maps, yet.
-* Take a look at the sample CHAR.JSON file, then Crawl around for a little bit *(hit 'c' to enter Character Mode and you can click around)*.
+* Take a look at the sample _CHAR.JSON_ file, then Crawl around for a little bit *(hit 'c' to enter Character Mode and you can click around)*.
-* When you see what's going on, export the CHAR.JSON file and supply the image paths and character names for your party.
+* When you see what's going on, export the _CHAR.JSON_ file and supply the image paths and character names for your party.
 Import, test it out.
 * Import your map.
 Size it.
 Center it.
-Skip the regions til you're ready.
+Skip the regions til you have a list of images and descriptions ready.
 * That's it, really.
 There are a few key commands while you Crawl.
 Better documentation on that is incoming. *(Hit 't' in character mode and click down the hallway!)*